MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 ---

 # Migrate Microsoft Entra Connect Sync group writeback V2 to Microsoft Entra Cloud Sync
-The following document describes how to migrate group writeback using Microsoft Entra Connect Sync (formely Azure AD Connect) to Microsoft Entra Cloud Sync.
+The following document describes how to migrate group writeback using Microsoft Entra Connect Sync (formerly Azure AD Connect) to Microsoft Entra Cloud Sync.

 >[!IMPORTANT]
 >This scenario is only supported for: